Protecting parents and aiding adoptions

 Facilitating stepparent adoptions

-If you wish to adopt your stepchild, our attorneys can handle all aspects of your case for a reasonable fee.
-We can prepare the adoption petition and supporting materials, obtain the consent of the biological parent, prepare you for the home study (if needed) and represent you in court.
+If you wish to adopt your stepchild, our family law attorneys can handle all aspects of your case for a reasonable fee.
+We can prepare the adoption petition and supporting materials, work to obtain the consent of the biological parent, prepare you for the home study (if needed) and represent you in court.
 Our goal when handling your case will be to accomplish the adoption in an efficient, timely and cost-effective manner.

 Representing biological parents

 A biological parent who does not want to give up his or her parental rights can contest an adoption by a stepparent or another party.
 Our lawyers can represent you in court, presenting your case and providing the court with reasons why you should retain your parental rights.
 Alternatively, we can negotiate and seek to obtain post-adoption visitation rights for you.
-As with all matters involving custody and visitation, Michigan courts always make their decisions based on what they perceive to be the “best interest” of the child.
+As with all matters involving custody and visitation, Michigan courts always make their decisions based on what they perceive to be the “best interest” of the child or children involved.